 Maintaining minimum property standards is good business anyway, whether leasing to a market-rate or government-assisted tenant.

-2. Your location
+2. Property location

-If your property is located in a middle-income or higher-income area, there will likely be an abundance of market rate tenants.
-In these areas it is likely the amount a market rate tenant is willing to pay is above the reimbursement Section 8 Housing Voucher will pay, causing the economics to favor a market rate tenant.
+If your property is in a middle-income or higher-income area, there will likely be an abundance of market rate tenants.
+In these areas it is likely the amount a market rate tenant is willing to pay is above the reimbursement Section 8 Housing Voucher program will pay, causing the economics to favor a market rate tenant.

-- The landlord’s risk is greatly diminished.
-Section 8 Housing Voucher tenants tend to stay longer than market rate tenants, increasing the time between tenant turnover expenses.
+- The tenants tend to stay longer than market rate tenants, thereby decreasing tenant turnover expenses.

 - Set minimum credit standards.